absurdity

 The paintings from absurdity translate the personalities and situations from the drawings and stories into large-scale works on canvas.
 The characters appear in individual paintings at a scale that commands the room.

-New paintings are in progress will be added as they are completed.
+New paintings are in progress and will be added as they are completed.

 Drawings